-CNCnetPDM OPC DA for Siemens Sinumerik 840D controllers enables you to acquire and monitor machine-, process- and quality-data from your machines from a remote PC.
+CNCnetPDM OPC DA for Siemens Sinumerik 840D controllers enables you acquisition and monitoring of machine-, process- and quality-data from machines with Sinumerik controllers from a remote PC.
 It also allows to write and change parameter values on these devices.

 This document describes setup and test of data acquisition and writing of parameter values from/to Sinumerik controllers that use OPC Classic which is most likely the case if your controller has a Microsoft Windows OS and does NOT run Sinumerik Operate >= Version 4.5.